 - low sex drive in men

-If you experience these symptoms, your doctor might order an ACTH (cosyntropin) stimulation test.
-This can help him or her decide if malfunctioning adrenal glands are the cause of your symptoms.
+Your healthcare provider might order an ACTH (cosyntropin) stimulation test if you experience these symptoms.
+This can help them decide if malfunctioning adrenal glands are the cause of your symptoms.

-Preparation for this test can vary, so make sure to get clear instructions from your doctor.
+Preparation for this test can vary.
+Make sure to get clear instructions from your healthcare provider.
 You will likely need to fast for eight hours before the test.
-Your doctor might advise you to stop taking certain medications for 24 hours prior to testing.
-Some common medications that can affect cortisol levels include but are not limited to:
+Your provider might advise you to stop taking certain medications for 24 hours prior to testing.
+Some common medications that can affect cortisol levels include (but are not limited to):

 - steroid medications

 It’s important to make sure your doctor knows about all the medications you’re taking, including over-the-counter drugs.

 A healthcare provider will take a blood sample when you arrive for your procedure.
 This blood sample will measure your blood cortisol levels.
 Your doctor can use this sample as a baseline against which to compare the results of the second blood test.

 You will receive an injection of cosyntropin, a synthetic portion of ACTH.
 This hormone should trigger the adrenal glands to produce cortisol.
 You will then wait for about an hour while your body reacts to the cosyntropin injection.